AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2020-08-07-macrolambda.md

   but it doesn't fully work yet.
 To be fixed.
   (static linking reduces the size of the zip and further improves Lambda startup time).
-- There is no Swift 5.3 toolchain for Amazon Linux yet (just 5.2).
 - The X toolchains only have the packages that seemed necessary.
 If someone needs additionals ones please file an issue (the toolchains can carry lots of dev packages, that's perfectly fine).